-- BIO-MM#42: Provide Compensatory Mitigation for Impacts on Habitat for Blunt-Nosed Leopard Lizard, Tipton Kangaroo Rat, and Nelson's Antelope Squirrel - BIO-MM#43: Provide Compensatory Mitigation for Loss of Swainson's Hawk Nesting Trees and Habitat - BIO-MM#44: Provide Compensatory Mitigation for Loss of Active Burrowing Owl Burrows and Habitat - BIO-MM#47: Prepare and Implement a Compensatory Mitigation Plan (CMP) for Impacts on Aquatic Resources - BIO-MM#50: Implement Measures to Minimize Impacts during Off-Site Habitat Restoration, or Enhancement, or Creation on Mitigation Sites - BIO-MM#53: Prepare a Compensatory Mitigation Plan (CMP) for Species and Species Habitat - BIO-MM#67: Provide Compensatory Mitigation for Loss of Eagle Nests - BIO-MM#70: Provide Compensatory Mitigation for Impacts on Tricolored Blackbird Habitat - BIO-MM#81: Provide Compensatory Mitigation for Impacts on Crotch Bumble Bee - BIO-MM#83: Provide Compensatory Mitigation for Impacts on Monarch Butterfly Breeding and Foraging Habitat - BIO-MM#85: Provide Compensatory Mitigation for Impacts on Mountain Lion Core and Patch Habitat
+- BIO-MM#42: Provide Compensatory Mitigation for Impacts on Habitat for Blunt-Nosed Leopard Lizard, Tipton Kangaroo Rat, and Nelson's Antelope Squirrel - BIO-MM#43: Provide Compensatory Mitigation for Loss of Swainson's Hawk Nesting Trees and Habitat - BIO-MM#44: Provide Compensatory Mitigation for Loss of Active Burrowing Owl Burrows and Habitat - BIO-MM#47: Prepare and Implement a Compensatory Mitigation Plan (CMP) for Impacts on Aquatic Resources - BIO-MM#50: Implement Measures to Minimize Impacts during Off-Site Habitat Restoration, or Enhancement, or Creation on Mitigation Sites - BIO-MM#53: Prepare a Compensatory Mitigation Plan (CMP) for Species and Species Habitat - BIO-MM#67: Provide Compensatory Mitigation for Loss of Eagle Nests - BIO-MM#70: Provide Compensatory Mitigation for Impacts on Tricolored Blackbird Habitat - BIO-MM#81: Provide Compensatory Mitigation for Impacts on Crotch Bumble Bee

 These measures would work together with design features to minimize or avoid impacts on special-status wildlife species.
-In addition, the following would further mitigate and minimize impacts on special-status wildlife species by removing nonnative species that would compete for habitat, and would provide for ongoing monitoring and reporting efforts:
+Additional measures, such as the following, would further mitigate and minimize impacts on special-status wildlife species by removing nonnative species that would compete for habitat, and would provide for ongoing monitoring and reporting efforts.

-- BIO-MM#55: Prepare and Implement a Weed Control Plan - BIO-MM#56: Conduct Monitoring of Construction Activities

-- BIO-MM#58: Establish Environmentally Sensitive Areas and Non-Disturbance Zones - BIO-MM#60: Limit Vehicle Traffic and Construction Site Speeds - BIO-MM#61: Establish and Implement a Compliance Reporting Program - BIO-MM#62: Prepare Plan for Dewatering and Water Diversions - BIO-MM#63: Work Stoppage
+- BIO-MM#55: Prepare and Implement a Weed Control Plan - BIO-MM#56: Conduct Monitoring of Construction Activities - BIO-MM#58: Establish Environmentally Sensitive Areas and Non-Disturbance Zones - BIO-MM#60: Limit Vehicle Traffic and Construction Site Speeds - BIO-MM#61: Establish and Implement a Compliance Reporting Program - BIO-MM#62: Prepare Plan for Dewatering and Water Diversions - BIO-MM#63: Work Stoppage

-The Authority would use all measures in this EIR/EIS to avoid species during construction activities.
+The Authority would use all measures to avoid species during construction activities.
 With regard to special-status wildlife species discussed in this section, impacts would be avoided, minimized and mitigated through mitigation measures that would require the Authority to minimize impacts and provide restoration, enhancement, and/or preservation after construction is completed.

 Therefore, during construction of the B-P Build Alternatives, impacts on special-status wildlife species would be reduced and considered less than significant under CEQA after the implementation of mitigation measures identified above and in Section 3.7.7.
 Because these mitigation measures would provide for on-site and off-site habitat restoration and preservation of special-status wildlife species in an amount equivalent to or greater than the area impacted by the B-P Build Alternatives, no substantial adverse effect would occur, either directly or through habitat modifications.
-For wide-ranging, multihabitat species, such as the golden eagle, the preservation and restoration of habitat for all of the other special status animal species would provide extensive habitat conservation in areas that are currently degraded or not conserved, thus ensuring preservation of habitat that would continue to support these species in the future.
+For wide-ranging, multi-habitat species, such as the golden eagle, the preservation and restoration of habitat for all of the other special status animal species would provide extensive habitat conservation in areas that are currently degraded or not conserved, thus ensuring preservation of habitat that would continue to support these species in the future.